galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-SPICA/tutorial.md

 >
 {: .question}

-# Rank genes for `leiden_res_0.8`
+# Marker genes

-Marker ranking asks which genes are most different between each selected group and the rest of the spots.
-This is where a numerical cluster label starts to acquire biological meaning, but the interpretation should remain at the level supported by the genes.
-In a multicellular Visium spot, a coherent programme is often more defensible than a pure cell-type name.
+`tl.rank_genes_groups` tests each group against the union of all the others and returns the genes most strongly enriched in it ({% cite Wolf2018Scanpy %}).
+The Wilcoxon rank-sum test is used here because it makes no assumption about the shape of the expression distribution, and Benjamini-Hochberg correction is applied across the genes tested.

+This is the step where a numbered group starts to mean something biological.
+How far that meaning can be pushed depends on what a group is: 55 µm of tissue holding several cells, so a ranked gene list describes the programme that dominates a domain rather than the contents of a cell.

 > <hands-on-title>Rank genes for the selected partition</hands-on-title>
 >